 Solution: An easier option is to use an earned value management system, like EVMax, that saves and documents changes in real-time.
 You see edits and who made them, so everyone stays on the same page—always.

 Problem: I don’t have a reliable decision log.

 You make decisions on the phone, in-person, and even in your own head—but if you don’t keep a record of those decisions, they stay with you.
 Samantha and Mike had a great phone conversation, and they both agreed on the next steps, but they both forgot to tell Dave (the person who was waiting on the next steps).
 Your team had a productive meeting, but three weeks later, no one remembered what they all agreed on during that meeting.

-Solution: Use an EVM tool to keep track of baseline change requests (BCRs) and work authorization documents (WADs).
+Solution: Use an earned value analysis software to keep track of baseline change requests (BCRs) and work authorization documents (WADs).
 EVMax takes that further by keeping an automatic change control log where you can see changes by reference, date of the change, work breakdown structure, work package or resource.

 Problem: I can’t keep track of the team’s notes.

 Many managers take notes in notebooks, on sticky notes, or even on their hands—only to transfer them to a computer.
 This approach is redundant, and it increases the likelihood of typos and misinterpretations.
 (Was that final answer ‘yes’ or ‘no’?
 I can’t tell with that fingerprint smudge.)

 Solution: A smarter option is to use an earned value management software where you can house all of your (and your team’s) notes and documents.
 You can all modify and save a number of common forms, including BCRs and WADs in EVMax.